siddharthsaumya/siddharthsaumya/README.md

-## **Hello, I am siddharth 👋**
+## **Hello, I'm siddharth 👋**
-I am a tech and buisness enthusiast, specially computers, phones and cars facinates me.
+I'm a tech and buisness enthusiast, specially computers, phones and cars facinates me.
 Have been trying to learn new skills and create awesome stuff.

-## **Skills on my list🌱**
+## **Skills on my list 🌱**
 - [x] C/C++
 - [x] Data structure and alogirthm
 - [x] FullStack web development + MERN